-Is there a way to know beforehand if your voice fits into the market?
+Is there a way to know beforehand if your voice fits into the voice over market?

 Here’s a quick rundown of five ways you can tell if your voice could “make it” in the world of voiceovers.

 - You have one.
 Here’s the thing: There are a handful of voice actors in the industry who make millions of dollars every year, drawing us into the latest vampire trilogy, Middle Earth trilogy or Tom Cruise trilogy.
 They make up maybe .01% of voice actors, and their voices are amazing.
 They’re perfect.
 Strong, deep, resonant, and smooth.
 And that’s great.
 But guess what.
 The other 99.99% of the work is being done by people who sound… just like you.
-People who don’t necessarily have anything special going on with their vocal cords, but they resonate with buyers because they sound like them.
-A good voice acting friend of mine once told me that every product has a voice.
+People who don’t necessarily have anything special going on with their vocal cords, but they resonate with the advertisers target market because they sound just like them.
+What I mean is, the voice in the commercial sounds just like a friend, normal, not like one of those amazing movie trailer voices.
+A good voice acting friend of mine once told me that every product has a “voice”.
 Tools, trucks, towels, tacos, TV shows, turkey burgers, traveling by train… Everything has a voice and a voice actors job is to draw it out and speak it into the world.
 Are you into gaming?
 Your voice could probably sell to other gamers.
+It will sound familiar to them.
 Are you into tennis?
 Your voice could probably sell to other athletes.
 Love live theatre and music?
 Your enthusiasm will come through!
 But you’re not just limited to your immediate interests as long as…

 - You’ve ever related to someone’s voice you’ve heard on the TV or radio.
 Marketers know their stuff.
 And they spend a lot of time figuring out exactly who they’re targeting with each ad they produce.
 Many times we’ll turn on the TV or radio and basically zone out while the ads are playing.
 But every once in a while, you’ll hear the start of an ad, and all of a sudden, you’ll perk up.
 Maybe the ad makes you smile or laugh.
 Maybe it reminds you of something that happened in your life.
 Whatever the reaction, you respond emotionally, as if the ad is talking specifically to you.
 If you’ve ever resonated with an ad you heard, you could probably do a pretty good job of relating with all the other people out there like you.
 (All the other people who also resonated with that ad.)
 And since the ad was targeted at people like you, that’s a good indicator that your demographic is a coveted one.

 - You sound bold.
-Or weak.
-Or nasally.
-Or screechy.
+Or weak, nasally, screechy, weird or even annoying!
 If you have a nasally voice, you’re never going to play the role of Batman.
 But luckily for you, someone’s got to play the Joker.
 Many would-be voice actors get caught up in thinking that the quality of their voice would keep them from booking jobs.
 In fact, it can be quite the opposite.
 Use your voice to your advantage.
 Carve out a niche for yourself based on the type of role you get cast most in.
 Then, run with it!
-Gilbert Gottfried and is “annoying” voice as over a hundred credits on his IMBD page for is voice alone, not even including his on camera roles.
+Gilbert Gottfried and is “annoying” voice has over a hundred credits on his IMBD page for is voice alone, not even including his on camera roles.
 He found where his voice fits in and I’m sure he isn’t loosing any sleep over people thinking his voice is annoying.
 There is plenty of need for people who can scream and yell, whisper, sound old, sound young, laugh, cry, and everything in between.
 Some actors make it in the business because they can play a wide range of characters and some make it big because they can do just a few things really, really well.
 Your voice over coach will help you navigate the market to see where your voice fits in.